-Figure 5: Histogram of rating by rubric across rater
+Figure 6: Histogram of rating by rubric for each rubric for subsetted data

-We also assess the distribution of rating by rubric when grouped by rater to explore their agreement in the ratings by rubric.
-Table 5 and Figure 5 (Appendix, section 7.B.1.i) provide the summary statistics and visualizations by rater across each of the rubric categories.
+We also examine the distribution of rating by rubric when organized by rater.
+Table 5 and Figure 5 (Appendix, section 7.B.1.i) provides the summary statistics by rater across each of the rubric categories.
 Figure 5 shows that except for Critique Design, rater 3 assigns the fewest ratings with a score of 3 or higher when looking at each of the rubrics.
-While generally rater 1 and rater 2 assign similar ratings for the artifacts they reviewed, this is not necessarily true for each of the rubric categories.
-Critique Design and Visual Organization have the most visible differences in the ratings between these two raters.
+Additionally, Figure 5 provides additional information about the agreement between raters.
+While on the whole rater 1 and rater 2 assign similar ratings for the artifacts they reviewed, this is not necessarily the case for each of the rubric categories.
+Critique Design and Visual Organization demonstrate the most visible differences in the ratings between these two raters.
 For example, in Visual Organization rater 2 assigns more ratings of 3 and less ratings of 2 compared to rater 1 to the artifacts.
 Figure 6 and Table 6 (Appendix, section 7.B.1.ii) also demonstrate that these relationships are generally consistent in the subset of the data where each of the raters reviewed the same artifacts.
-This EDA demonstrates that there is a non-uniform relationship between ratings by both rubric and by rater in both the full data and the subset where each rater evaluated the same artifact, and these relationships are further explored in the Questions 2 and 3.
+This EDA demonstrates that there is a non-uniform relationship between ratings by both rubric and by rater, and these relationships are further explored in the Questions 2 and 3.